Dean-Coakley/website/content/en/docs/concepts/storage/volumes.md

 in-tree plugins) when transitioning to a CSI driver that supersedes an in-tree plugin.

-In the alpha state, the operations and features that are supported include provisioning/delete, attach/detach and mount/unmount of volumes with `volumeMode` set to `filesystem`
+In the alpha state, the operations and features that are supported include provisioning/delete, attach/detach, mount/unmount and resizing of volumes.

 In-tree plugins that support CSI Migration and have a corresponding CSI driver implemented are listed in the "Types of Volumes" section above.